moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **Actor:** Learner

 **Main Success Scenario:**
-1. The learner navigates to the "Sign Up" page of the platform.
+1. The learner navigates to the "Sign Up" page of the platform or app.
 2. The learner selects the "Learner" role from account type options.
 3. The learner provides required details:
    - Full name
    - Email address
    - Password (with confirmation)
    - Username
+4. The learner can register using social media accounts (Google, Github, LinkedIn) as an alternative.
-4. The learner agrees to Terms and Conditions and submits the form.
+5. The learner agrees to Terms and Conditions and submits the form.
-5. The system validates input (email format, password strength, username uniqueness).
+6. The system validates input (email format, password strength, username uniqueness).
-6. The system sends a verification email to the provided address.
+7. The system sends a verification email to the provided address.
-7. The learner clicks the OTP in the email.
+8. The learner clicks the OTP in the email.
-8. The system activates the account and redirects to the login page.
+9. The system activates the account and redirects to the login page.
-9. The learner logs in successfully and sees a welcome message.
+10. The learner logs in successfully and sees a welcome message.

 **Alternative Scenarios:**